CooperFLe/cs4389-encryption-library/README.md

 Just building the project and running is sufficient for executeing the code.

-We are planning to add a web application for the code using a Spring REST API.
+Spring Boot was used to create a REST API for it.